hamidk997/MIMIC-III-extraction-labelling-classification/waveform-extraction/README.md

 It outputs a nested set of directrories, with subdirectories for patient specific data.

 ### Generate Patient Data table
 To allow us to filter by patient demographics, we create this Patient Data table.
 Running the **create_patient_info.py** file in the misc folder generates a csv file with demographics for each hopsital admission.
-We chose to generate the demographics data for each hosptial rather than patient becauase there are instances where the same patient is admitted back to the ICU after many years.
+We chose to generate the demographics data for each hosptial admission rather than patient becauase there are instances where the same patient is admitted back to the ICU after many years.

 ## Waveform extraction